Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/subsystems/audit/fa_audit-web.en.md

 **Note**: the user name is taken from the [Tools current user](fo_current-user-service.html)

 * When selecting checkboxes when code is generated from the class will be inheriting from an interface that contains four describes the fields.
-* Tick `Дополнительные аудита` field will display a list of forms characteristic of the previous version of the audit additional fields.
-When you save an object class, where there is a check mark `Дополнительные field аудита` will be checked that all of the added attributes present in the class (that is, not accidentally modified/deleted), otherwise an exception will be thrown.
+* Tick «Additional audit fields» will allow you to display a list of forms characteristic of the previous version of the audit additional fields.
+When you save an object class, where there is a check mark «Additional audit fields» will be checked that all of the added attributes present in the class (that is, not accidentally modified/deleted), otherwise an exception will be thrown.
 * In the settings class, you can choose the option record data for audit: synchronous or asynchronous.

 ## Storage settings